CompTop/torch-tda/README.md

 # Torch-TDA

-Automatic differentiation for topological data analysis.
+A package used to do automatic differentiation in Pytorch for topological data analysis.

 This package provides utilities for using constructions in topological data analysis with automatic differentiation.
 It wraps functionality from